General Program Questions

 Can I do the program after I graduate?

 Recent graduates (from an undergraduate program) are eligible for our program up to a year after graduation.
 You must begin the program within that year.
 Because you are no longer a student, you will not earn credit for our program or be able to use financial aid.
-You can still apply for our small need-based scholarships in the fall and spring.
-The arrangements for recent graduates are slightly different:
+As a recent graduate, you may apply for WII’s small, need-based scholarships in the fall and spring; however, it is unlikely that you will receive a scholarship.

 • Recent graduates pay a non-refundable registration deposit of $1,000 (rather than $500) upon acceptance.